Sandy Macdonald

-John Alexander Lindsay "Sandy" Macdonald, AM (born 10 May 1954) is a former Australian politician.
+John Alexander Lindsay Macdonald, AM (born 10 May 1954) is a former Australian politician.
 He was member of the Australian Senate from 1993 to 1998, and again from 2000 to 2008, representing the state of New South Wales for the National Party.

 Early life

 Macdonald was born in Quirindi, New South Wales and was educated at Sydney University, where he graduated in law.
 He was a wool and beef farmer before entering politics.